akhalil-qa/WhatsCrypt/README.md

 5. Enjoy secret conversations! :lock:

 ## Demonstration Video
-Check out the below demonstration video.
+Check out the demonstration video: [Demo Video](https://streamable.com/z60yt)
-[TODO: Add dmeo video page]

 ## Limitation
 This will only work on the **web version** of WhatsApp and will **NOT** work on the mobile version.
 This is because, up to my current knowledge, there is no easy way to inject foreign code into mobile apps codes.
 If you have a way to achieve that, please share it with us here!